joshuawiser/joshuawiser/README.md

 #  About Me:
 - I have a strong background in sales and sales management, skilled in customer interaction and team leadership.

 - Passionate about anything data-related.
-Currently spearheading dialer administration, managing massive lists for strategic control, and optimizing efficiency and resource utilization.
+Trained in dialer administration, to manage massive lists for strategic control, and optimize efficiency and resource utilization.

 - In this role I also leverage data-driven insights to optimize call center operations, analyzing call data to uncover patterns and trends for enhanced overall performance.